aalexking/Layout/README.md

 # Layout

-Only tested with Windows 10, previous version of windows untested
+Only tested with Windows 10, previous versions of windows untested

 Fully incompatible with other operating systems